Huda Zoghbi: Early life and education

-Huda Zoghbi was born in Beirut, Lebanon in 20 June 1954, and raised in Beirut.
+Huda Zoghbi was born in Beirut, Lebanon on 20 June 1954, and raised in Beirut.
 She loved reading works by William Shakespeare, Jane Austen and William Wordsworth in high school and intended to pursue literature at university.
 Her mother convinced her to study biology instead, on the grounds that 'a woman growing up in the Middle East should pick a career ensuring independence and security, while she can always write on the side'.
 Zoghbi was admitted as a biological sciences major at the American University of Beirut (AUB) in 1973 and entered the university's medical school 2 years later.

 The Lebanese Civil War began in 1976 during her first year of medical school.
 Although she and her classmates decided to stay at the university, after her brother was injured by shrapnel, their parents sent them to live with their sister in Austin, Texas, with plans to return the following summer.
 The war, however, raged on, and Zoghbi was under the impression that school terms at American medical schools began in October, as was the case with Lebanese schools.
 However, in October, it was confirmed that she was still unable to return to Lebanon due to the war, and US medical schools had begun their fall term 2 months earlier.
 Her family friends in America suggested she apply to Vanderbilt University.
 Vanderbilt did not accept transfer students, but recommended Meharry Medical College instead; Meharry accepted her on the spot.
 Despite her continued desire to return to Lebanon the next summer, on the advice of professors at AUB, she stayed at Meharry and earned an MD degree in 1979, after which she joined the Texas Children's Hospital at the Baylor College of Medicine as a pediatric resident.

 Zoghbi initially intended to specialise in pediatric cardiology.
 During her rotation at pediatric neurology, Marvin Fishman, the head of the division, convinced her that the brain was more interesting than the heart.
 She then started a 3-year term as a postdoctoral researcher in pediatric neurology after she finished her residency in 1982.